East of England Co-operative Society: Activities

 The East of England Co-op’s principal business activities are food retailing, funeral services and management of its investment property portfolio.
-They also have interests in petrol forecourts, travel, events and conferencing, security, and stonemasonry.
+They also have interests in petrol forecourts, travel agents and a security business called Co-op Secure Response.

 It previously ran a dairy with doorstep deliveries, but this was sold to Dairy Crest in early 2008 and their department stores and a jewellery store were sold to Vergo Retail in 2009.
 In 2010 their car dealerships were also sold to various owners.
 In early 2019 the Society sold its pharmacy and optical businesses.

 The Society is a corporate member of the Co-operative Group, sourcing its food through the national buying programme, the Co-operative Federal Trading Services.

+In 2020, the East of England Co-op launched the Community Cares Fund which gives grants to initiatives that address the theme of 'community cohesion and integration' within its trading area.

 Membership

 Customers and employees who join the co-op as members receive a dividend card, which when presented at transaction enables them to receive points.
 These points are then allocated a monetary value, decided by the board and based on the organisation's profits that year.

 Membership is open to all customers, colleagues and communities in the East of England Co-op's trading area.
 Members receive a share in the profits and in 2021 more than £1.8 million was issued as dividends.